Can You Apply for a Credit Card With a Co-Signer? Learn About Your Options

 A credit card co-signer is a person who agrees to pay the card’s outstanding balance or debt if the credit card account holder doesn’t meet their payment obligations.
 For that reason, this person has to be someone with a proven ability to make timely payments, i.e., someone with a good credit score.

-Their purpose is to help the person they are co-signing for obtain a credit card.
+Their purpose is to help the person they are co-signing for to obtain a credit card.
 That person might not be able to get one otherwise, either due to bad credit or having no credit at all.

 Naturally, there were some requirements for becoming a credit card co-signer, back when some credit card providers allowed this.
 Although in many cases, people would turn to their close family members to be their co-signers, this was not a requirement.